-When the beeper in DG800 is enabled, a beep sound is generated when an error occurs during front-panel operation, touch screen operation, or remote operation.
+When the beeper in DG2000 is enabled, a beep sound is generated when an error occurs during front-panel operation, touch screen operation, or remote operation.

-Press Utility → System Setting → Beeper to select "On" or "Off".
+When the Shift key is illuminated, press Pulse/Utility → System Setting → Beeper to select "On" or "Off".
 The default is "On".